tamucc-comp-bio/classroom_repo_2024/lectures/lecture02.md

 ![](Week02_files/nano_screen_1.png)

-Close the script then run it as follows:
+Close the script `ctrl + x` then run it as follows:

 ```bash
 # run ExtractBodyM.sh script